abinit/abinit/doc/tutorial/compilation.md

 ```

 the `f` at the end stands for `float` (C jargon for single precision)
-Now we configure for the double precision version (default)
+Now we configure for the double precision version (default behaviour)

 ```sh
 ./configure --prefix=$HOME/local